 Cunard, a British cruise line, serves a traditional afternoon tea daily in the Queen’s Room from 3:00 pm to 4:30 pm.
-If you’ve never experienced this longtime British tradition, you must go.
+Being British, I had to attend.
 While Cunard has a dress code, you aren’t expected to dress formally for tea.

 Afternoon tea is an event that’s savored slowly.
 Enjoy the timeless elegance of the Queen’s Room with crisp white linens, china teacups, and background orchestral melodies.
 Traditional afternoon tea consists of three courses.